LibreCAD/docs/ref/customize.rst

 .. actual image size 328px x 438px

-Widget Options **Options - > Widget Options** change the appearance of LibreCAD.
-Options are available for:
+Widget in this context refer to the 'decorations' on the the application's border and title bar.
+From the menubar, select **Options - > Widget Options** change the appearance of LibreCAD.
+The following options are available for:

     - General: LibreCAD's application window decorations (borders, buttons, etc.) and permits the use of custom *style sheets* (see below).
     - Toolbar: the *Theme* and size of the toolbars' icons.